ffquintella/docker-puppet/README.md

 ## Introduction

 Simple docker files wiht puppet embedded to be user as a provision tool in the image creation process.

+# THIS IMAGE IS NOT READY FOR USE YET !!!